Kakamotobi/Learned/JS/Hoisting.md

 - Use `let` and `const`.
   - Both are also hoisted but are not set to undefined.
     - Therefore, leads to reference error if the variable is used before the initialization occurs.
-  - Both are scoped to blocks (ex: conditionals, loops, function, etc.) rather than current execution contexts (ex: functions) like `var` does.
+  - Both are scoped to blocks (ex: conditionals, loops, etc.) rather than current execution contexts (ex: functions) like `var` does.

 ## Function Hoisting
 - Allows you to use a function before it being declared in your code.